clj-commons/etaoin/README.md

 Now you've got only "CAPS IS " in the input.

-The more complex example is, when you'd like to delete everything from the input.
+Consider a more complex example which repeats real users' behaviour.
+You'd like to delete everything from the input.
 First, you move the caret at the very beginning.
 Then move it to the end holding shit so everything gets selected.
-Finally you press delete to clear the selected text.
+Finally, you press delete to clear the selected text.

 The combo is: